Why Movement Is More Important Than Exercise

 - Choose a moving family night.
 While movie nights are a favorite for the kids and I, I try to balance out those sedentary evenings with other things like playing ping pong, going bowling, playing laser tag, or even a simple game of hide and go seek.

 - Skip the close spot.
 We all love to find that killer front row parking spot at the store.
 But parking in the back not only lessens the stress of trying to squeeze into the popular up-close spots, but it affords you the opportunity to get just a few more steps in.

-- Try to cook or bake with less gadgets.
+- Try to cook or bake with fewer gadgets.
 Our ancestors didn’t rely on a Kitchen Aid mixer when baking cookies and there are some interesting studies recently about how we are losing our fine motor control by out-sourcing the work of our fingers and wrists to machines.
-When possible, beat an egg with fork, stir that hearty mixture with a wooden spoon, chop and dice and mince your ingredients using just a cutting board and knife or mortar and pestle.
+When possible, beat an egg with a fork, stir that hearty mixture with a wooden spoon, chop, and dice and mince your ingredients using just a cutting board and knife or mortar and pestle.

 This doesn’t mean you can’t still collapse into the couch at the end of a long day to enjoy your favorite show.
 But this is your “brownie”.
 That means all the other movements that led up to it were fairly nutritious in nature.
 Set your intention to move your body better and more each day!